aditya-chichani/advancing-recommender-systems-by-mitigating-shilling-attacks/README.md

 - Designed multiple recommendation models based on User-User CF,Item-Item CF and Content based filtering
 - Performed various shilling attacks on each of the model to manipulate their behaviour and analyse the bias introduced
-- Modeled a detection algorithm to identify and remove the shilling attacker profiles
+- Modelled a detection algorithm to identify and remove the shilling attacker profiles